 A cash award of $500 will be presented by check at the performance.

 A travel stipend of $500 will also be provided to the winner.
 At the winner’s request, best efforts will be made to arrange housing/homestay.
 Every effort will be made to provide winner with ground transportation and some meals, but we cannot guarantee they can be provided.

 Competition Eligibility Rules

-- The Competition is open to musicians who are at least 18 and not older than 28 as of November 6, 2015.
+- The Competition is open to musicians who are at least 18 and not older than 28 as of December 13, 2019.

-- Applicant should be conductor-in-training or student conductor, and not yet regularly employed in the conducting field.
+- Applicant should be a conductor-in-training or student conductor, and not yet regularly employed in the conducting field.

-- The Arapahoe Philharmonic reserves the right to dismiss any applicant if his or her application is found to be ineligible or misleading in any way.
+- The Arapahoe Philharmonic reserves the right to dismiss any applicant if the application is found to be ineligible or misleading in any way.
 Such disqualification may be made at any time, up to and including the date of the scheduled performance.
 A disqualified applicant will forfeit the conducting experience and prize and no refund of fees or expenses will be given.
 The Arapahoe Philharmonic will have sole discretion to award the prize and the opportunity to conduct the orchestra to an alternate candidate.

 First Place Winner’s Obligations